11 Examples of How AI is Used in Business in 2026

 Some of the benefits of leveraging AI for content creation include:

-While artificial intelligence can make content marketing efforts more efficient, be aware that AI content isn’t publish-ready.
+While AI can make content marketing efforts more efficient, be aware that AI content isn’t publish-ready.
 Content creators and marketers should see AI content as inspiration for their own content or an initial draft.
 Any content created by generative AI writing tools should be proofread by a team member, fact-checked, and edited to ensure it aligns with brand voice, style, and guidelines.

 2. Marketing